My Chemical Romance: 2011–2013: Conventional Weapons and break-up

-May Death Never Stop You and post-breakup (2013–2019)
+2013–2017: May Death Never Stop You and post-breakup

-On March 25, 2014, the band released a greatest hits collection, titled May Death Never Stop You, containing material spreading their entire career, as well a single unreleased track.
+On March 25, 2014, the band released a greatest hits collection, titled May Death Never Stop You, containing material spanning their entire career, as well a single unreleased track.
 The track "Fake Your Death" was made available digitally on February 17.
-It is the only song in MCR's discography having James Dewees playing on keyboards.
+It is the only song in MCR's discography to feature James Dewees playing keyboards.

 Following the band's breakup, the members of the band continued to pursue music.
 Lead vocalist Gerard Way announced his debut solo album Hesitant Alien with the release of an advance-single, "Action Cat".
 Hesitant Alien was released on September 29, 2014, in the UK, and a day later in the U.S. Hesitant Alien was a moderate commercial success, topping the US Billboard Alternative Albums chart and reaching No. 16 on the US Billboard 200.
 Hesitant Alien also topped the "Ten Essential Albums Of 2014" list in Alternative Press.

 Rhythm guitarist Frank Iero sporadically collaborated with My Chemical Romance keyboardist James Dewees, forming Death Spells and performing in Reggie and the Full Effect (alongside Ray Toro), releasing No Country for Old Musicians on November 19, 2013.
 Afterwards, he announced via his official website that he signed to Staple Records and would be releasing a full-length solo album titled Stomachaches under the moniker of "frnkiero andthe cellabration".
 The album featured former My Chemical Romance touring drummer Jarrod Alexander.
 Stomachaches was released worldwide on August 25, 2014.